 Santorini’s Oia village is also famous for being one of the best places to catch a view of the sun setting.
 Indeed, it makes for a beautiful and romantic setting that is sure to captivate you.

 If you’re in Athens, there are two main ways on how to get from Athens to Santorini.
 One is by hopping on a flight.
-The other way would be getting on a car ferry.
-Both are viable options and will depend on your preferences in the form of traveling.
+The other way would be to get on a car ferry.
+Both are viable options and will depend on your preferences in terms of traveling.
 Of course, traveling by car ferry is cheaper, but the compromise is that it will take five to eight hours to get to Santorini.

-The labyrinthian design of the inside of the palace makes it challenging to navigate if you didn’t have a guide.
+The labyrinthine design of the inside of the palace makes it challenging to navigate if you don’t have a guide.
 There are walkways there to help visitors find their way.

 Hikers, who are looking for exciting and unique hiking trails, should stop by Meteora.
 You’ll find many monasteries, both active and abandoned, that make the summits around Meteora their home.
 The rock formations as you go to the monasteries are phenomenal.
-They will give an otherworldly feeling when you see them, especially when you look at some of the monasteries hanging.
+They will give you an otherworldly feeling when you see them, especially when you look at some of the monasteries hanging there.

 Delphi is home to many historical ruins that are worth visiting.
 After all, if you’re in Greece and don’t visit temples, sanctuaries, and other historical sites, did you even go there?